TNSaturday/flight-booking-frontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.2.

+## Installation

+Check that Node.js and NPM are installed on your device.
+Run `npm i @angular/cli -g` to install [Angular CLI].
+Run `npm i` to install dependences.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Cases
+This project is written in English language.
+To search flights use Engish names of the cities.
+Search Saint-Petersburg - Moscow, Saint-Petersburg - Vladivostok to look at flight examples.

 ## Code scaffolding